 Gender-based discrimination is a grave issue that the world is facing today.
 The newly implemented chatbots with female interfaces are just a small part of it.
 The voice-based chatbots are known for doing the tasks that are viewed as menial by many.
 Furthermore, these AI bots should not be a symbol of male domination or women subversion.

-There is also a problem with these bots that should be taken into consideration while making new chatbots that often the intelligent bots are named after males and less intelligent and serving bots are named only after females.
+There is also another problem with these bots that should be taken into consideration while making new chatbots.
+Often, the intelligent bots are named after males, and the less intelligent and serving bots are named only after females.
+This notion is according to an artificial intelligence engineer named Seth Juarez.